chrisparana/TeamDynamix-Slackbot001-U/README.md

 [Supervisor](http://supervisord.org) along with the app's worker queue database is recommended for a quick setup, but you may use Amazon SQS, Beanstalkd, or Redis.

+Set which queue driver you will be using in the `.env`.
+For our Supervisor setup, we will be using `QUEUE_DRIVER=database`.

 **Set up for Supervisor**